-If you are in digital marketing, chances are that you’ve heard the term “lightbox ads”.
+If you are in digital marketing or advertising, chances are that you’ve heard the term “lightbox ads”.
 Interestingly enough, very few actually know what they look like, and even fewer know how to create them.
 The actuality of the situation is that they are extremely easy to understand and a lot easier to set up than you might imagine.

 First thing’s first, a lightbox ad is an expandable creative asset that will take over a majority of your screen if you hover over its “thumbnail” for a couple seconds.
 It’s not a CPC model as most of us are accustomed to.
 Instead, it’s a CPE model (cost per engagement).
 This basically means that we’ll pay when someone “hovers” over the aforementioned thumbnail long enough for the lightbox ad to appear.

-Once the user is shown the lightbox ad, it’s extremely interactive.
+Once the user is shown the lightbox ad, it’s an extremely interactive ad type and allows for much more engagement than any pop up or banner ads.
 As advertisers, we can leverage multiple images and video assets as creatives within the lightbox along with descriptions and different landing pages.
-These ads can liven up any display campaign and are worth testing with the right audience.
+These ads can liven up any display campaign and are worth testing with the right customers.

-Okay, enough background information, let’s explore how we can easily make Lightbox Ads work for us.
+Okay, enough background information, let’s explore how we can easily make Lightbox Ads work for us and our brand.

 First, navigate to the Ads tab within a campaign.
 Click +Ad and select Ad Gallery.
 From there you’ll be given the option to choose “Lightbox ad”.

 If you or your client has strong video assets, you may want to use those along with images.
 This creates a more engaging experience.